The concave cutter is the single most important tool for bonsai use and for which there is no substitute.

 There are many brands and manufacturers of Chinese tools.
 Do not be confused, be careful.
 They are a little bit cheap, the quality is not going to be as good would you like it.

-When you first get them they are gonna be a little stiff but they do loosen up over time.
-What typically happens is that the joint where they both pieces are joined together will start to sort of break away and then il wiil start to get loose.
+If you buy tools of poor quality, when you get them for the first time, they will be a bit stiff, but they will loosen over time.
+What usually happens is that the union where both pieces come together will begin to separate and then begin to release.

 But it that takes sort of a lot of time and happens after a lot of uses but that doesn’t mean that a bad tool, only are a cheap tool lower quality.

-You know.
-You have got may be like one to two trees and you are cutting through just a branch here and there and these might be the way to go another.
+You have got may be like one to two trees and you are cutting through just a branch here and there and these might be the way to go.

 Yes, i think so.
 So if you are kind of where or whether or not you are going to keep them maintain or keep them inside you might want to stay away from some of these carbon steel tools. ¿Why?